 We welcome visitors and can arrange tours of the plant for groups, school classes and others interested in the wastewater treatment process.

 The Administration division is responsible for the overall management of the Department, recommending policy to City Council, overseeing projects, capital improvements planning, grant writing, upkeep and maintenance of departmental GIS data, budgeting and purchasing oversight.
-This division consists of five employees including the utilities director, utilities engineer, environmental compliance coordinator, administrative assistant III and administrative assistant I.
+This division consists of six employees including the utilities director, operations manager, utilities engineer, assistant to the utilities director, environmental compliance coordinator, administrative assistant III and administrative assistant I.